LuckyCookie707/AfterShock/README.md

 # Feedback

-This project is very much a work in progress, and I'd love feedback from anyone in the security community — especially fellow students or beginner analysts.
+This project is very much a work in progress, and I'd love feedback from anyone in the security community, especially fellow students or beginner analysts.
 Feel free to open an issue or reach out directly.

 # License